 Jonathan Stone is thrilled to start his career with the Arts Council and join the team as Executive Director in January 2019.
 He most recently served as ED of the Downtown Oregon City Association.
 There, he introduced new community traditions and events as well as expanded outreach and partnerships.
 Under his leadership, the non-profit organization DOCA was awarded the prestigious Great American Main Street Award in 2018.
 Prior to his career in nonprofit management, Jonathan worked in architecture and has focused in historic business district revitalization.
 He has a Bachelor of Architecture from Boston Architectural College and an MS-MBA from Boston University.

-Sarah Smallwood returned to the Arts Council as Marketing Director in August 2016.
+Sarah Smallwood returned to the Arts Council as Marketing Director in August 2016 and transitioned to the Arts Programming Manager in June of 2019.
 Previously, she had served as Marketing Coordinator at the Arts Council for an Americorps term in 2012.
 In the interim, she was employed at the Orpheum Theater, where she served as Marketing Director and Co-General Manager for three years.
 Sarah graduated from Keene State College in Keene, New Hampshire, with a Bachelor in Fine Arts degree in Graphic Design.
 Her passions include live music, and outdoor recreation.

 Arts Council Staff